 Generally speaking, you’ll find the fastest and most reliable internet connections in Peru’s major cities, and the slowest and least reliable in smaller towns and villages further away from the cities.
 Lima tends to have the fastest internet in Peru, especially in districts like Miraflores and San Isidro.
 The internet in Cusco is OK, but might give you a few headaches if you’re trying to upload or download large files.

 One notable exception to the big-city rule is Iquitos.
 Internet speeds in Iquitos have improved greatly over the last few years (it was stuck at dial-up velocities for a long time), but they’re still slow.
 Considering Iquitos’ isolated Amazonian location, that’s no great surprise.
+Chachapoyas, despite all the recent investments in the city and the wider Amazonas Region, also has pretty bad internet connections.

 Working Online in Peru